ickb/proposal/README.md

 ### First Month: Proof of Concept

-I'll create a Proof of Concept L1 script, showing the basic functionalities of the core layer from command line in Aggron Testnet.
+I'll create a Proof of Concept L1 script, showing the basic functionalities of the core layer from command line in Testnet.
 Possibly not safe to use in production, but with a clear path to a safe resolution.

 This is a risky period, there might exists some technical blocks long or impossible to work around.
 While I love everything about CKB++, I do need to ask a starting 1000$ incentive in CKB from Nervos foundation, so both parties are taking a small risk.

 ### First Four Months: Core & Incentivization Layers

 I'll create the definitive L1 scripts for Core & Incentivization Layers.
 I'll need to simulate the Protocol incentives.
-I'll set-up an Aggron Testnet based basic website.
+I'll set-up a L1 Testnet based basic website.
+This website will provide users the ability to directly interact with the Incentivization Layer, with the addition of off-chain utilities for gradually exchanging CKB and CKB++.
+This will happen by keeping the browser tab open, bypassing the future Periphery Layer.
 The code will be released under a BUSL-1.1 license.

-If time permits it I'll set-up these L1 scrips on Lina Mainnet and add a basic styling on this website.
+If time permits it I'll set-up these L1 scrips on Mainnet and add a basic styling on this website.

 Once these layer are online I'll personally gain nothing from them, so as incentives I need to ask for additional 10000$ in CKB.
 This excludes external Core & Incentivization Layers audits or expenses to deploy them on Mainnet.

 ### First Year: Fully Working Protocol

 I'll create and deploy the Periphery Layer, which comprises many L1 & L2 contracts and off-chain bots.
-I'll create a fully working Aggron testnet and Lina Mainnet well designed website.
+I'll create a fully working Testnet and Mainnet well designed website which will provide users the ability to either:

+- on L1 & L2 interact with the Periphery Layer and its associated on-chain limit order utilities for gradually exchanging CKB and CKB++.
+- only on L1 directly interact with the Incentivization Layer using its off-chain utilities;

 The code developed in this stage probably will live in a private repository.
 It may become public under BUSL-1.1 if I create a DAO at a later stage.

 Once everything is on Mainnet and audited, I **may** gain personally from this, still it's a risky long shot, so I'm open about discussing incentives for this phase.
 I estimate the incentives for this stage as additional 20000$ in CKB, in two separate steps so that Nervos can evaluate the progress I make on the the Periphery Layer private repositories and on the website.

 If we audit at the same time Core, Incentivization & Periphery Layer the audit expenses should be lower and so Nervos could fully sponsor them.

-About the cost of deploying the Periphery contracts on Lina Mainnet, I'll need to understand the associated costs and possibly ask for a refund.
+About the cost of deploying the Periphery contracts on Mainnet, I'll need to understand the associated costs and possibly ask for a refund.

 ### Future Plans

 Once this Protocol is realized, I may develop a DAO, a token wrapping the generated fees and distributing the arbitrage bot responsibilities.
-Looking even more far away CKB++ will enable Hexmate ISPO, the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!
+Looking even more far away CKB++ will enable CKB-based Initial Stake Pool Offerings, the official Nervos DAO community voting mechanism and a multitude more L1 & L2 applications!

+### License

+This proposal is licensed under the terms of the [Creative Commons Attribution Share Alike 4.0 International license](LICENSE.txt).